google/google-api-ruby-client-samples/service_account/README.md

 # Calendar Ruby Sample

 This is a command line example of calling the Google Analytics API & service accounts.

 ## Prerequisites

-Please make sure that all of these are installed before you try to run the sample.
+Please make sure that you're running Ruby 1.8.7+ and you've run `bundle install` on the sample to install all prerequisites.

-- Ruby 1.8.7+
-- A few gems (run 'sudo gem install <gem name>' to install)
-    - google-api-client

 ## Setup Authentication